The FaIR Evaluation Framework

 Dr Kate Mooney

-Assistant Professor, BSBIH and University of York
+Assistant Professor, University of York and BSBIH

 Dr Alison Ellwood